info @ CambridgeTreeProject.org

 Affordable and interesting trees and shrubs for your home with proceeds helping landscape Cambridge, Wisconsin schools, streets and parks.

-Choose from 100 remaining trees, most of which easily fit into a sedan and take little time to plant and care for.
+Choose from nearly 1000 trees, most of which easily fit into a sedan and take little time to plant and care for.

 See menu above for complete, updated selection of all available trees and shrubs.